The Traffic Composition dashboard measures the relative contribution of your top APIs, apps, developers, and products to your overall API program.

 Data delay interval

-After API calls are made, it takes about 20 minutes for the data to appear in dashboards, custom reports, and management API calls.
+After API calls are made to proxies, it takes about 12 minutes for the data to appear in dashboards, custom reports, and management API calls.

 This dashboard has two measurement modes, which you select with the Overview and By Dimension buttons.